Knife Maker's Mark for Jay Fisher Knives

 Sheath work: hand carving with a scalpel on the granite block.

-Sheath or Scabbard?
+Sheath or Scabbard or Holster?

 These days, most Americans use the term sheath, and less often scabbard.
 The word scabbard is of medieval origin, from the words scauberd or scauberk, which are from Old High German words scar (sword) and bergan (to hide and protect).
 So a scabbard is the case for a double edged blade, such as a sword, dagger, or bayonet.